-NEHA is conducting a nationwide environmental scan of existing Legionella programs in health departments at both the local and state levels.
-NEHA would like to gain more information about current programs in place, the components of effective programs, and the resources and tools that programs are currently lacking.
-Ultimately, this information will be used to develop methods for best practices and to design a model Legionella program.
-A survey has been created to gather more information about Legionella programs.
-If you are a part of a health department or organization that addresses Legionella or has an interest in developing a program, please take NEHA’s Legionella program survey to aid us in our environmental scan.
+NEHA conduct an environmental scan of existing Legionella programs in health departments at both the local and state levels to gain more information about current programs, the components of effective programs, and the resources and tools that programs are currently lacking.
+Ultimately, this information will be used to develop methods for best practices and to identify model Legionella programs components for environmental health departments.

 What roles do environmental health programs play in the prevention and investigation of Legionella?

 In many instances, environmental health programs serve as a nexus - bringing together information from academia, industry, clinicians, and the community to address environmental issues that impact public health.
 This is especially true with legionella -- where ongoing research, diagnosis, and industry practices evolve daily.
 NEHA in continuing to engage all of these sectors in identifying and developing best practices, impactful partnerships, and applying the latest research.
 Our initial scan has identified the following needs and core competencies needed for a well -rounded program.

 New and Upcoming Resources

 - NEHA's Annual Educational Conference and Exhibition (AEC) June 2018